Banyarwanda: Language and literature

-Kinyarwanda (also sometimes known as Rwanda language) is the native language of the Banyarwanda, and is spoken as a mother tongue by most Banyarwanda in Rwanda and Uganda as well as the diasporic communities in the Congo.
+Kinyarwanda is the native language of the Banyarwanda, and is spoken as a mother tongue by most Banyarwanda in Rwanda and Uganda as well as the diasporic communities in the Congo.
 Kinyarwanda is a Bantu language, and is mutually intelligible with Kirundi, an official language of Burundi and Ha, a language of western Tanzania; together, these languages form part of the wider dialect continuum known as Rwanda-Rundi.
 With more than 10 million Kinyarwanda speakers, and around 20 million for Rwanda-Rundi as a whole, it is one of the largest of the Bantu languages.
 The language was likely to have been introduced to the area from Cameroon during the Bantu expansion, although the timescale and nature of this migration is not known conclusively.
 It is likely that these migrations caused Kinyarwanda to replace the native tongue of the Twa, and the Tutsi may also have originally spoken a separate language, under the hypothesis that they migrated from Cushitic speaking regions, as the language originates with the Hutu population.

 Like most other Bantu languages, Kinyarwanda is tonal and also agglutinative: most words are formed as a series of morphemes, including a prefix, a stem, and sometimes a preprefix.
 Nouns are divided into sixteen classes, covering both singular and plural nouns.
 Some of the classes are used exclusively for particular types of noun; for example classes 1 and 2 are for nouns related to people, singular and plural respectively, classes 7, 8 and 11 refer to big versions of nouns in other classes, and class 14 is for abstract nouns.
 Adjectives applied to nouns generally take a prefix matching the prefix of the noun.
 For example, the word abantu (people) is a class 2 noun with preprefix a- and prefix ba-; when applying the adjective -biri (two) to that noun, it takes the class 2 prefix ba-, so "two people" translates as abantu babiri; ibintu (things) is a class 4 noun with prefix bi-, thus "two things" translates as ibintu bibiri.

 The Banyarwanda do not have a long history of written literature, and very little historical texts exist in the Kinyarwanda language.
 Writing was introduced during the colonial era, but most Rwandan authors of that time wrote in French.
 There is, however, a strong tradition of oral literature amongst the Banyarwanda.
 The royal court included poets (abasizi), who recited Kinyarwanda verse covering topics such as the royal lineage, as well as religion and warfare.
 History and moral values were also passed down through the generations by word of mouth, and the oral tradition was used as a form of entertainment in precolonial days.
 The most famous Rwandan literary figure was Alexis Kagame (1912–1981), who carried out and published research into oral traditions as well as writing his own poetry.